Pediatricians oppose school suspension, expulsion

 "Pediatricians are such an important voice on these issues, because parents trust the pediatricians and they're the ones seeing kids," she said.

-Dr. Jeffrey Lamont, the policy statement's lead author, could not be reached for comment before deadline.
+Dr. Jeffrey Lamont, the policy statement's lead author, did not respond to requests for comment.

-(This story has been refiled to say Dr. Lamont could not be reached for comment before deadline in final paragraph)

 SOURCE: bit.ly/HjQ8dI Pediatrics, online February 25, 2013.